Automation Hooks

 Automation hooks are available on all plans, including Free.

-Agents Starter+ Unlocks Reviewable Memory
+Agents Plan Unlocks Reviewable Memory

 Memory capture, transcript import, and inbox review policies are part of Snipara Agents.
 Use them when hooks should produce durable memory instead of only local checkpoints.